TrellixVulnTeam/MotorEasy-TechTest_1FM5/README.md

 <img src="https://i.ibb.co/kSLysTV/filter-brand.png" />

 <h4>Testing</h4>
 <p>I was able to add a Jest test in order to test the static rendering of the title in NavBar.
 As all other components were dependant on async fetch requests these proved a lot harder to test.
 Upon attempting to test I would be met with undefined errors due to the promise not being resolved when the test ran.
-I am currently researching solutions to this, and hope to be able to implement this is my future work</p>
+I am currently researching solutions to this, and hope to be able to implement this is my future work<br>
+Update - After doing some research, I've found a workaround for this issue which involves using a SetTimeout to run the test after the promise has resolved.
+I recognise that this is not the most optimal solution, however it has allowed me to add some additional tests.
+These tests can be run by running the command "NPM run test" </p>